 and the rule has now gone.
 The subsequent 2018

-election of transwoman Angela Ponce (right) as Miss Universe Spain
+election of transwoman Angela Ponce (left) as Miss Universe Spain

 also shows how complex and